 And, if you’re looking for a great spot to grab a drink, the city is famous for it’s variety of rooftop bars.
 We visited The Roof which sits atop the Best Western in the city center, as well as Tantalo in Casco Veijo.
 There are plenty more hot spots to choose from here too!

 There are plenty of activities in Panama City!
-While personal tastes may vary, CLICK HERE to read about the things we did during our stay in the city and how we crammed it all in to four days!
+While personal tastes may vary, we did tons of amazing things during our stay in the city and we crammed it all in to four days!

 We visited in late May which is the shoulder (wet) season, but it was still hot and humid.
 This gave the temperatures a “real feel” of 105-115 degrees Fahrenheit.
 Be sure to drink plenty of water, wear moisture-wicking clothes, and also use sunscreen, even on cloudy days.
 We also encountered plenty of mosquitoes at Panama Viejo and the Metropolitan Park.
 Even with mosquito repellent, we received several bites.
 Be sure to bring repellent and some itch cream.
 Of course, you’ll want to other take proper precautionary measures related to the Zika virus.